Choose a language

 1.1.
-Materials for publication are scientific articles for the purpose of publishing the results of their own scientific researches, reporting of significant results of theoretical, methodical and practical character in the field of art education.
+Materials for publication are scientific articles the purpose of which is to publish the results of their own scientific researches, reporting of significant results of theoretical, methodical and practical character in the field of art education.

 1.2.
-The article is submitted by the author to the responsible secretary (administrator, assistant editor-in-chief, editor) of the Journale directly by email at email@example.com
+The article can be submitted by the author to the executive secretary (administrator, assistant editor-in-chief, editor) of the Journale via e-mail email@example.com

 1.3.
-The author can independently submit a scientific article for review in the "Professional Art Education", by logging into the official website www.arteducation.pro and by referring to the bookmark for submitting a new article *.
+The author can independently submit a scientific article for review to the "Professional Art Education" journal, by logging into the official website www.arteducation.pro and using Add article tab.

-* Submitted materials will automatically be sent to the editor, and the author will be notified of the e-mail specified at registration.
-If you have difficulty submitting an article, you can contact technical support - firstname.lastname@example.org
+* Submitted materials will automatically be sent to the editor, and the author will receive a notification to the email specified at registration.
+If you are having problem submitting an article, please contact technical support firstname.lastname@example.org

 1.4.
-In the case of a positive decision to accept and publish the article, as well as in accordance with the privacy statement, additional information about the author (s) should be provided, namely:
+In the case of a positive decision to accept and publish the article, in accordance with the Open access statement, additional documents should be provided:

 2.1.
-According to the scientific content of the articles must meet the requirements approved by the Resolution of the Presidium of the HAC of Ukraine "On increasing the requirements for professional publications included in the lists of the HAC of Ukraine".
+Articles must meet the requirements approved by the Resolution of the Presidium of the HAC of Ukraine "On increasing the requirements for professional publications included in the lists of the HAC of Ukraine".

 2.2.
-An indication is required and highlighted bold pins of such structural elements as:
+It is required to indicate and highlight in bold normal size such structural elements as:

 Formulation of the problem and its relation to important scientific or practical tasks (it is necessary to disclose the essence and state of the scientific problem in general form, its theoretical and / or practical significance, connection with important scientific or practical tasks; substantiate the relevance of the research and its importance for the further development of the relevant arts and arts education).

-Analysis of basic research and publications that begin to address the problem outlined, identify previously unresolved parts of the general problem to which the article is devoted (briefly, critically and in some logical sequence need to analyze the main provisions of recent research and publications that directly address the problem raised the previously unresolved parts of the general article issue).
+Analysis of basic research and publicationsaddressing the outlined problems and identifying previously unsolved issues (briefly, critically and in some logical sequence it is necessary to analyze the main provisions of recent research and publications that directly address the problem raised, highlight previously unresolved issues).

-Formulation of aims and objectives of the article (it is necessary to express the main idea of the publication, which should be substantially different from current ideas about the problem, supplement or deepen the already known approaches; , but insufficiently studied; the purpose of the research should be based on the formulation of the problem and the analysis of recent research and publications, and it should clearly identify the final scientific result, what scientific prerequisites are based on what and how it is achieved (involving, in particular, scientific hypotheses, ideas, phenomena, laws);
+Formulation of goals and objectives of the article (it is necessary to express (formulate) the main idea of the publication, which should be substantially different from current ideas about the problem, supplement or deepen the already known approaches, but insufficiently studied; the purpose of the research should be based on the formulation of the problem and the analysis of recent research and publications, and it should clearly define the final scientific result, indicate the scientific prerequisites it is based on, by what means and how it is achieved (involving, in particular, scientific hypotheses, ideas, phenomena, laws);

 Prospects for further research and recommendations.

 3.1.
-Articles to the journal "Professional Art Education" can be submitted in Ukrainian and English.
+Articles to the "Professional Art Education" journal can be submitted both in Ukrainian and English.

 3.2.
-Articles are accepted only as files (text in .doc, .docx, .rtf format; illustrations in .tif, .jpg, .pcx or any other graphic format with the agreement of the editor).
+Articles are accepted only in a file format (text in .doc, .docx, .rtf format; illustrations in .tif, .jpg, .pcx or any other graphic format as agreed by the editor).

 3.3.
 All non-text objects are created by Microsoft Word (objects must be grouped).

 3.4.1.
-Illustrations are allowed in the text of the article, but can be submitted as separate files in TIFF, JPG, PCX (at least 300 dpi resolution) or on separate sheets.
+Illustrations are allowed in the text of the article, but must be submitted as separate files in TIFF, JPG, PCX format minimum resolution 300 dpi or on separate sheets.

 3.8.
-The margins around the text are 2 cm on all sides.
-If the article contains graphic material, it should be submitted in A5 format, and leave space for drawings in the original.
-Electronic variants should be completely fixed without "badges" and "objects".
+The margins should be 2cm on all sides.
+If the article contains graphic material, it should be submitted in A5 format, and there should be free space left for drawings in the author’s original manuscript.
+Electronic variants should be completely corrected without "icons" and "objects".